CodeYourFuture/syllabus-archive/finalproject/week-1/lesson.md

   - i.e. the simplest possible thing we could build that lets us make some progress towards the business goals?
 - What tasks will users be carrying out?
 - What information will they need to have and/or provide to do that?
-  - This will allow you to figure what pages you could have and which endpoints they’ll need to use.
+  - This will allow you to figure what pages you could have and which endpoints you'll need to use.
 - What entities/resources/data are we going to have in the system?
 - What information do we need to store to achieve the goals?
   - This will allow you to figure out what collections you’ll likely have in the database.